 To prevent accidents caused by driver fatigue, many countries worldwide have implemented official driving time and working hours regulations for drivers.
 When using planning tools for transportation management such as the VSR Optimizer, driving time regulations have a significant impact on the planning process.
 The key challenge when incorporating driving time regulations as constraints into the optimizer is the wide range of regulations and types of constraints that need to be considered.

 We provide a new feature that supports a variety of driving time regulations.
 In contrast to the legacy scheduling constraints, that were used to approximate the impact of driving time regulations on the planning process, the new feature produces schedules that fulfill the legal requirements listed below.
+In particular, rests and breaks are now scheduled continuously.
 We provide predefined rulesets for the EU and the US.
 In addition, a large variety of customized constraints can be generated, allowing full flexibility.

 Predefined Constraints for EU Regulations